James Paris Lee: The Lee magazine systems and rifles

 Perhaps Lee's greatest individual impact on modern small arms development came with his invention for a spring-loaded column-feed magazine system for centerfire cartridge rifles.
 The main advance of the Lee magazine was that it carried its cartridges in two columns, rather than the single column which was typical of the time.
-This allowed twice the ammunition to be carried without making the magazine any deeper.
-When fitted with a charger bridge, the Lee magazine could be quickly reloaded with either single cartridges, like a tubular-feed magazine (which was in vogue for military rifles in certain nations of that era), or with a charger (aka stripper clip) holding five rounds.
-These charger clips were similar to the Lee or Mannlicher en bloc clip systems, except that the rounds were stripped off the charger into the magazine, rather than the whole unit of clip and cartridges being placed into the weapon, as was the case with en bloc clips.
-This was desirable, because the main drawbacks of the en bloc clip are that the weapon cannot be loaded without a clip, it cannot be used as a single-shot weapon, and you cannot top-off a partially full magazine; all shots must be fired before a new clip can be loaded (which is inconvenient when a soldier finds himself between actions with only one or two shots left and no way to reload).
+This allowed twice the ammunition to be carried without making the magazine any deeper or longer.
+When fitted with a charger bridge, the Lee magazine could be quickly reloaded with either individual cartridges, like a tubular-feed magazine (which was in vogue for military rifles in certain nations of that era), or with a charger (aka stripper clip) holding five rounds each.
+These charger clips were similar to the Lee or Mannlicher en bloc clip systems, except that the rounds were stripped off the charger into the magazine, rather than having the entire clip with all of the cartridges placed into the weapon, as was the case with the en bloc clips.
+This was desirable, because the main drawbacks of the en bloc clip system is that the weapon cannot be loaded without a clip, it cannot be used as a single-shot weapon, and you cannot top-off a partially full magazine; all shots must either be fired or ejected before a new clip could be loaded (which is inconvenient when a soldier finds himself between actions with only a few cartridges left in the magazine with no way to reload).
 The charger system avoided all this, allowing ammunition to be carried in units of five and rapidly loaded like an en bloc clip, but also allowing it to be easily used without the clips (albeit with somewhat slower loading).
-Although the charger clip was invented by Paul Mauser in 1889, for the Mauser M1889, it was not quickly adapted to the new Lee-Metford, the first rifle using Lee's action and two column magazine design (the second being the famed Lee-Enfield), because they were considered to make the ammunition heavier, and hinder the ability to replenish the magazine with separate rounds.
+Although the charger clip was invented by Paul Mauser in 1889, for the Mauser M1889 rifle, it was not quickly adapted to the new Lee-Metford rifle, the first rifle using Lee's action and two column box magazine design (the second being the famed Lee-Enfield), because they were considered to make the ammunition heavier, and hinder the ability to replenish the magazine with separate rounds.
 It was believed that the capacity of the magazine is already sufficient, and in a pinch it would be easier to give the riflemen additional magazines for emergency reloading.
-It was not until the end of the Second Boer War that it became apparent that the ability to load from clips was a clear advantage.
+It was not until the end of the Second Boer War that it became apparent that the ability to load from clips saw a clear advantage.